Skip to main content

 Payment Card & Digital Wallet Fraud

-Card-not-present fraud, Magecart-style payment skimming attacks, and digital wallet exploitation target Indonesian e-commerce platforms and retail POS systems, compromising customer payment credentials at scale.
+Card-not-present fraud, Magecart-style payment skimming, and digital wallet exploitation target Indonesian e-commerce platforms and retail POS systems.
+They compromise customer payment credentials at scale.

 02